What’s The Difference Between Boss & Leader? [5 Tips]

 You don’t have all the answers, and you can’t do all the work yourself.
 Furthermore, if you think you can fake humility, you’re wrong—people can tell.
 When your team completes a project, you may be tempted to take credit.
 Don’t.
 You’ll get enough credit—more, in fact—if you highlight the group effort, and your team will appreciate the recognition.
 When a problem comes your way, ask your team for advice before you make a decision.
 Then make the decision and say why you did.

 4) Give and Take Feedback Constantly

 Leaders know they aren’t perfect, and they understand that nobody else is perfect, either.
 That’s why great leaders ask for and embrace feedback.
 Leaders also know that constant feedback, delivered the right way, is the best way to encourage good work, provide guidance, and create connections with their teammates.

 5) Create Lasting, Two-Way Relationships

 Effective leaders know and love their people.
 When the time comes for swift action, the example they’ve set and the relationships they’ve built allow them to direct with authority, because they’ve earned that authority through mutual respect.
-The people who work with a true leader trust that their best interests are being accounted for, and that trust gives them confidence to work hard and be creative.
+The people who work with a true leader trust that their best interests are being accounted for, and that trust gives them the confidence to work hard and be creative.

 Don’t expect to lead simply because someone gave you a title or some authority.
 The best thing you can do is to forget the title and work alongside your colleagues; if you’re worthy—if you earn the respect and trust of your team—you’ll become their leader, and the title will return to you as a gift.
 When it does, you’ll realize a title received any other way is worthless except as an opportunity to prove you deserve it.
 Authority is just the position.
 Leadership is the character of the player.